 If you are serious about winning with penny stocks, you need to investigate any company you are thinking of purchasing stock in.
 Here are some questions to ask yourself:

 A lot of penny stocks are in shell companies.
 Shell companies do not actually do anything, despite being legally incorporated.
 They are set up either for reasons relating to the branding or finances of the company which owns them, or they are reserved for future use.
 The point is that they are inactive.
 Stay away from shell companies; only invest in real companies which are producing real products or offering real services.

 Check out the statements to see if they are being filed on time and if the figures are robust.
 Also see if you can find out whether there is any independent auditing, and if so, what the auditors have discovered.
 Make sure that the fundamentals are intact, and that the company’s business structure makes sense.
 See if they can actually deliver in their industry.

-- What can you discover from the filing footnotes?
 This information can often be glossed over with big companies, but when it comes to penny stocks, it can be critical.
 Make sure you read this section of the company’s SEC filings.

 There is always a reason a company’s stock is valued at $5 or less.
 It could be common in that company’s industry (mining is a good example), or it could be that the company is simply new.
 In some cases, established and successful companies also get hit hard and may dip down in value before making a comeback.
 These are all situations where you might find good investments.
 Of course, these are diamonds in the rough—most penny stock companies are going nowhere.
 The point is that you need to have a solid reason to believe a penny stock is going to rise before you purchase it.